cryptocontrol/nodejs-api/README.md

 ## Usage
 First make sure that you've recieved an API key by visiting [https://cryptocontrol.io/apis](https://cryptocontrol.io/apis).
 With the API key, you can write the following code.

 **NOTE**: API access is rate-limited to 5 req/sec and 10,000 req/hour.
-If you're interacting with large number of clients, it'll be a good idea to cache your API calls.
+It'll be a good idea to cache your API calls.

 ### Node.js ES6/Typescript